 Sources of knowledge about the employer

 Students mainly visit employers' websites to learn more about them.
 The second position was taken by portals with job offers, and the last place on the podium was taken by the broadly understood Internet.
 To sum up - you can learn the most about a potential employer online.
 Various job fairs, recommendations from friends or family as well as social media were equally popular.
 The data is presented in the chart below:

 The next step on the way to employment is to think about what we really expect from the employer.
 Almost three quarters of respondents (70.5%) stated that the most important factor deciding about choosing a job is the financial aspect.
 In second place, with over half of the votes (57.2%), was the possibility of professional development in the company.
 According to the Students, a good atmosphere at work is almost as important as it was indicated by 48.9% of people as a key factor.
 The least important were the employees' positive opinions about the company, good infrastructure conditions and the company's social responsibility.
 The charts below show the total answers:

 The companies' poll consisted in selecting the best three employers from among 84, based on your opinions and experiences.
 The winner was Samsung, indicated by 19.9% of students.
 The second place was taken by PKN Orlen (11.8%), while with the result of 10.1% of responses, the Volkswagen Group was third.

-The main reasons why these three companies received the highest number of votes were recognition in the labor market and their high prestige.
+The main reasons why these three companies received the highest number of votes were good opinions among friends and family, recognition on the labor market and their high prestige.

 We would like to thank the Research and Analysis Department of the Center for Innovation Management and Technology Transfer of the Warsaw University of Technology for developing the results of the Employer for Engineer Plebiscite.